 I bought a slice of frozen watermelon and enjoyed it on the bench.
 It was such a refreshing treat after a long day of exploring.
 And the sunset was definitely one of the top sunsets in HK!

 29. Pick up some souvenirs before going back to Hong Kong Island

 Remember the vendors near Cheung Chau ferry pier?
-This is a good time to pick up any souvenirs before you head back to Hong Kong.
+This is a good time to pick up souvenirs before returning to Hong Kong.

-There are many souvenirs related to the Cheung Chau Bun Festival, like steamed bun keychain, steamed bun cushions, etc. And you can actually buy a real steamed bun and have it on your way back to HK.
+Many souvenirs related to the Cheung Chau Bun Festival, like steamed bun keychains, steamed bun cushions, etc. And you can actually buy a real steamed bun and have it on your way back to HK.

 Or if you love cooking Chinese food, you might be interested in buying dried seafood as it is what the island is known for.